 What Tools Do I Need To Make Pesto?

 You can make our vegan nut free pesto in your food processor or blender.
-Personally, I prefer the blender, but we do have a powerful Vitamix.
+Personally, I prefer the blender, but I do have a powerful Vitamix.
 A less powerful blender could be a little more difficult to work with.
 Both a food processor and blender can produce smooth results.

 An Important Note About Olive Oil